Skip to Content

 A frozen water hose like the one shown at this campground spigot means no water coming into your RV, and may also mean a plumbing disaster if your rig’s plumbing isn’t adequately protected from freezing temperatures.

-If you’re winter camping for a short duration (say a week or less), you can simply fill your fresh water tank and plan to use that water for washing, cooking, drinking, etc. If you’re parked near a city water source of any kind, you can connect your fresh water hose and refill your fresh water tank as needed.
-This technique avoids the issue of your fresh water hose freezing at all.
+If you’re winter camping for a short duration (say a week or less), you can choose to simply fill your internal fresh water tank and use that water (via your onboard water pump) for washing, cooking, drinking, etc. If you’re parked near a city water source of any kind, you can connect your fresh water hose and refill the tank as needed.
+This technique avoids the issue of your freshwater hose freezing at all.

-And while you’re at it, be absolutely sure to always use a water pressure regulator when connected to any city water source – including in the winter, in which case you may want to wrap it in some type of insulation.
+And while you’re at it, be absolutely sure to always use a water pressure regulator when connected to any city water source (including in the winter), in which case you may want to wrap it in some type of insulation, too.

 Prior to heading out on a winter camping trip (or before getting settled at a long-term winter campsite), be sure to fill your propane tank/tanks, or obtain the necessary materials to connect to an external propane tank as we show in this YouTube video.

-If you’re going to need propane for heating your rig and water, and for cooking, you’ll need to prepare ahead of time so that you don’t run out (we recommend having a couple of different options for heating your rig if you’ll be camping in sub-freezing temperatures because you can’t risk losing all of your heat sources).
+If you’re going to need propane for heating your rig and water, and for cooking, you’ll need to prepare ahead of time so that you don’t run out (we recommend having a couple of different options for heating your rig if you’ll be camping in sub-freezing temperatures because you can’t risk losing all of your heat sources if your supply of propane should run out).

 Be sure to refill your propane tank(s) for winter RV living.